version of the Fall 2013 C-DEBI Postdoctoral Fellowship RFP]

 of commitment (see requirements above) from the anticipated

 as desired) and the names of 3 references.

 The next deadline for this semiannual call is April 1,

-Please submit your proposal, preferably as a single
+Please submit your proposal by email, preferably

 Questions about the postdoctoral fellowship can be addressed